 The process for creating a BOM or Catalog from an existing Excel is almost identical.
 A small amount of preparation can greatly improve this experience.
 Fortunately, OpenBOM can process either a formatted or unformatted Excel.

-Here’s a quick video which walks you through the process:
+Here’s a quick video that walks you through the process.

 From the OpenBOM Dashboard, click the “Import” button and select “Import BOM from spreadsheet” (or import catalog) from the drop-down menu.

 Select your spreadsheet file as shown below by clicking “Select File” and choosing your .xls or .xlsx file.

 For a properly formatted Excel, the defaults below will work.

 Here is what a properly formatted Excel file looks like to create a BOM.